Marius Fiche

 In November 2017,

-© Holocaust Memorial.
+© Shoah Memorial.

 On 22 January 1944,

-In 2010, during a move to the Lycée La Fontaine, letters and a photograph of Louise were found in a cupboard.
-With the help of a journalist, a teacher from the school recreates Louise’s story.
-On 3 March 2017, in agreement with the school, all the documents are handed over to the Shoah Memorial to ensure their conservation.
+In 2010, during a move to the lycée La Fontaine, letters and a photograph of Louise were found in a wardrobe.
+With the help of a journalist, a teacher at the school reconstructs Louise’s story.
+On 3 March 2017, in agreement with the high school, all documents were handed over to the Shoah Memorial to ensure their preservation.

-Discover the webdoc by Stéphanie Trouillard,
+Discover the webdoc directed by Stéphanie Trouillard,

 Abram Korenbajzer

-Liba and Aline are arrested on
+Liba and Aline were arrested on

-Liba and Aline are interned in
+Liba and Aline were interned in

 In September 2017,

-Transcript of letter from Liba Korenbajzer
+Transcription of the letter from Liba Korenbajzer

 My dear brother and sister-in-law.

-Regine and the kids are with me.
+Régine and the kids are with me.

 Kisses